 Detail of Water Lily at Giverny

 When visiting Giverny, make sure to take plenty of time to admire the dozens of varieties of plants, flowers and trees planted here.
-The Water garden is a place for contemplation and meditation: here, a detail of a water lily shows that at Giverny, inspiration can come at a relatively small scale.Continue to 5 of 5 below.
+The Water garden is a place for contemplation and meditation: here, a detail of a water lily shows that at Giverny, inspiration can be drawn from relatively tiny objects.

 Climbing Plants and Vines in the Clos Normand

 This detail of the "Clos Normand" garden at Giverny provides another glimpse of the incredible palette of colors visitors encounter in Monet's gardens.
 It isn't unusual to see aspiring painters gather for workshops here, focusing on the interplay between color and light in the garden and trying their hand at Impressionist techniques.